Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 As such, I aim for this article to become the documentation paving the way to though this mirage.

+# The plan

+So, to resume the current plan is to buy a second hand hardware accelerator of ebay at a too good to be true price.
+The awnser to the obvious question you are thinking if you, like me have been around the block a few times is: so many things can go wrong.

+As such, we need as to how to approach this.
+The goal of this plan is to outline incremental steps I can follow to build upon themselves with the end goal of being able to use this as a dev board.

+## 1 - Confirming the board works

+First order of buisness will be to confirm the board is showing signs of working as intended.

+There is a high probabiliy that the flash wasn't wipped before this board was sold off, as such the pervious bitstream should still be in the flash.
+Given this board was used as an accelerator, we should be able to use that to confirm the board is working by either checking if the board is presenting itself as a PCIe endpoint or if the sfp's are sending the ethernet PHY idle sequence.

+## 2 - Connecting a debugger to it

+Next step is to try and get the debugger connected.
+The ebay listing advertized there is a JTAG interface, but the picture is grainy enoght that where that JTAG is and what pins are available is unclear.

+Additionally, we have no indication of what devices are daisy chainned together onto the JTAG scan chain.
+This is an essential question if we want to use JTAG for flashing, so we will need to figure that out.

+## 3 - Figuring out the pinnout

+The next hardest part will be figuring out the FPGA's pinnout and my clock sources.
+The biggest questions that need awnsering will be :
+- what external clocks sources do I have, what are there frequencies and which pins are they connected to
+- which transivers are the SFPs connected to
+- which transivers is the PCIe connected to

+## 4 - Writing a bitstream

+For the time being I will be focusing on writing just temporary configurations over JTAG and not re-writing the flash.

 # PCIe interface

 ## Is it alive ?